ligato/site/content/architecture/lig-framework-overview.md

 ### VPP Agent

-A fundamental component of the Ligato framework is the the VPP agent.
-It provides configuration and monitoring services for the VPP data plane
+The VPP agent provides configuration and monitoring services for the VPP data plane.

 * Supplies VPP-specific plugins
 * VPP agent and VPP packaged up in single container